Cabometyx Dosage

 Dosage Modifications for Coadministration with Strong CYP3A4 Inhibitors

-Reduce the daily CABOMETYX dose by 20 mg (for example, from 60 mg to 40 mg daily or from 40 mg to 20 mg daily or from 20 mg daily to 20 mg every other day in pediatric patients with BSA less than 1.2 m2).
+Reduce the daily CABOMETYX dose by 20 mg (for example, from 60 mg to 40 mg daily or from 40 mg to 20 mg daily or from 20 mg daily to 20 mg every other day in pediatric patients 12 years of age and older with bodyweight less than 40 kg).
 Resume the dose that was used prior to initiating the strong CYP3A4 inhibitor 2 to 3 days after discontinuation of the strong inhibitor.

-Dosage Modifications for Coadministration with Strong CYP3A4 Inducers
+Dosage Modifications for Coadministration with Strong or Moderate CYP3A4 Inducers

 Dosage Modifications for Patients with Hepatic Impairment

-Reduce the starting dose of CABOMETYX 60 mg daily to 40 mg daily or 40 mg daily to 20 mg daily (for pediatric patients with BSA less than 1.2 m2) in patients with moderate hepatic impairment (Child-Pugh B).
+Reduce the starting dose of CABOMETYX 60 mg daily to 40 mg daily or 40 mg daily to 20 mg daily (for pediatric patients 12 years of age and older with bodyweight less than 40 kg) in patients with moderate hepatic impairment (Child-Pugh B).

 Administration

-Do not administer CABOMETYX with food.
+Administer CABOMETYX on an empty stomach.
 Administer at least 1 hour before or at least 2 hours after eating.

 - Swallow CABOMETYX tablets whole.
-Do not crush CABOMETYX tablets.
+Do not crush, chew, or split CABOMETYX tablets.

 - Do not take a missed dose within 12 hours of the next dose.

-- Modify the CABOMETYX dose for patients taking drugs known to strongly induce or inhibit CYP3A4 and for patients with moderate hepatic impairment.
+- Modify the CABOMETYX dose for patients taking drugs known to moderately or strongly induce CYP3A4 or strongly inhibit CYP3A4 and for patients with moderate hepatic impairment.

 Frequently asked questions